vishalnigam/ml-fake-social-profile/README.md

 - Random forest is suited for high-dimentional & structured data to capture non-linear relationship between features interactions mostly undermine relation between users in followers or friends data set.
 It can be complement with XGBoost in an `ensemble` techniques (_stacking_ or _voting classifier_) can reduce the overfitting and improve generalization with improve model prediction
 - Feature level combination use prediction from one model as feature in another.
 Train XGBoost on source_id, target_id edges and interactions (network based features).Train random forest or KNN on user defined fetures (likes, followers etc.).
-Combine both model predictions into `meta-classifier`
+Combine both model predictions into `meta-classifier` improve the model prediction.
+- Either of these technique can be used to diffrenciate fake/bot-generated users to avoid customers to fall pray of digital frauds and improve the efficacy of the model.

 # Link to Jupyter notebook